atrosekta/rust-electrical-wiki/content/fullbook.md

 Notes:

 - They split pipes allowing a Conveyor to send items to multiple containers.
-- If pipes are split in a way that is not divisible into 60, it will cause Conveyors to pull less than 60 items per group per stack.
+- If pipes are split into a number of storage adaptors that is not divisible into 60, it will cause Conveyors to pull less than 60 items per group per stack.
+(60 ÷ # of Storage Adaptors) Rounded down.
 - Has the ability to be rotated using Reload(`R`).

 ---